Horlar-1st/Clustering-Antarctic-Penguin-Species/README.md

 This repository contains my *DataCamp* project *“Clustering Antarctic Penguin Species”*.
 The goal is to apply unsupervised clustering techniques on penguin morphological data to uncover groups (species) from patterns in the features.

+There are known to be at least three penguin species native to the region: Adélie, Chinstrap, and Gentoo.
+The clustering approach aims to recover these groupings from the data.
+(Source of the data: Dr. Kristen Gorman and Palmer Station, Antarctica LTER)  [1]

 ---

 ## 📄 Project Overview